-The security and the workplace safety & health industries are important in their own right.
-This diploma is unique in that it combines knowledge and skills in both industries to give you a double advantage if you are working in or aspiring to work in the areas of security or workplace safety & health.
+Security and safety are valued in every employee across all organisations and workplaces.
+This unique diploma combines knowledge and skills in both Security and Workplace Safety & Health to give you a dual advantage if you are working in or aspiring to work in either field.

 - Identify and manage workplace security, safety and health hazards.

 - Assess workplace security, safety and health risks.
 Recommend workplace security, safety and health control measures.

 - Establish and review an emergency preparedness and response plan.

 - Establish and manage WSH incident investigation and analysis process.

 - Develop a WSH management system.

 - Develop a WSH culture.